See More: Cheap Car Insurance Hawaii

 Drawing from their database of over 4 million car insurance shopper applications, the data scientists at Insurify have published various reports on driver behavior and car ownership — including how Waipahu drivers measure up to their fellow Hawaii motorists in the rankings above.

 From driver performance across different geographical locations and demographics to patterns in motor vehicle ownership and auto insurance coverage, Insurify Insights publishes data-driven articles, trend analyses, and national and local rankings each week on all factors related to cars and those who drive them.

 Some car models are just more popular than others and trends can vary from place to place.
-The most popular vehicle in Wahiawa is the Honda Civic.
+The most popular vehicle in Waipahu is the Toyota Corolla.

 While driving while intoxicated is never acceptable, it’s a more common offense than many assume.
-Wahiawa drivers rank -- in the number of DUI’s per driver across all cities in Hawaii.
+Waipahu drivers rank 5 in the number of DUI’s per driver across all cities in Hawaii.

 Exceeding the speed limit can endanger others and leave a permanent stain on your driving record.
-When compared to other cities in Hawaii, Wahiawa drivers rank -- in the number of speeding infractions per driver.
+When compared to other cities in Hawaii, Waipahu drivers rank 3 in the number of speeding infractions per driver.

 The car insurance quotes displayed are based on an analysis of Insurify’s database of over 40 million quotes from 500 ZIP codes nationwide.
 To obtain representative rates, Insurify’s data science team performs frequent comprehensive analyses of the factors car insurance providers weigh to calculate rates including driver demographics, driving record, credit score, desired coverage level, and more.